arachid1/soundofnavi/trainers/README.md

     # to run another job, add a line to modify whatever parameters, and rerun a launch_job function as many times as you want!
 ````

-Finally, we must talk about the last few components necessary for training.
-The first is models/conv/modules, which
+Finally, we must talk about the role of some of the components necessary for training.

+The first is models/conv/modules, which will be covered in a section below.

-The first is parameters.py, which resides inside modules/main, and is a super important file that allows us to have one copy of every parameter needed across all files and
+The second is parameters.py, which resides inside modules/main, and is a super important file.
+Think of it as an object accessible everywhere to extract virtually ANY parameter from a long list in a synchronized way.
+For example, it allows me to access parameters.sr inside train$.py BUT also inside my callback.
+Another instance where it's critical is, every time we run launch_job (and therefore initialize_job), it updates the job_id parameter to reflect the current job being executed, and the appropriate paths, etc.

+The last is helpers.py, which contains all

+Last note: careful with GPUs vs non-GPUs runs implementation but that should all be debuggable in train$.py
 parameters.py and helpers.py inside modules.
 pneumonia only
 models/core/gpu

+# Backbone of our (still unnamed) audio library...

+Coming soon (as of 11/23)